Davy Davy

 A Tale of True Crime in the South

-In 1971, a man entered a bank in a small North Carolina town and demanded all the money in the safe.
+In 1971, a man entered a small bank in a small North Carolina town and demanded all the money in the safe.

 . . .